dmail-old/micmac/docs/api.md

-Examples and explanation about the API, especially mockExecution
+Examples and explanation about how to use micmac

 ## mockExecution(fn)

-mockExecution mock features on the global object and then calls fn.
+mockExecution mock global features (such as setTimeout) and then calls fn.
-This way when fn gets called, global function like setTimeout are mocked.
+This way when fn gets called, global features are mocked.
-After fn gets called features are restored.
+After fn gets called features are restored to their original value.

 ```javascript
 import {mockExecution} from 'micmac'